 Immortal and eternal

 We are immortal.
 How do we know that?
 It is intuited by anyone with an unclouded awareness.
 For as long as the human race has existed on this earth, our immortality has been part of common knowledge based on intuition and also by various experiences people have had throughout history: near-death experience, actual dying and returning to life, and seeing or receiving communication from departed persons in both the waking and sleeping states.
-Some of those who have experienced the phenomenon of astral travel have entered the worlds of the departed, observed and spoken with them and returned to tell about it.
+Some have entered the worlds of the departed, observed and spoken with them and returned to tell about it.

 But we are more than immortal.
 We are eternal.
 That is, we will not just live forever from this point on, we have also existed forever, from eternity.
 Eternity is not time without end, but that state of being or existence which transcends this realm of time and space.
 In eternity neither beginning nor end is possible; it is the state of Divine Being, of God, of whom it was long ago said in the Rig Veda: “His shadow is immortality.”